umu5/Quadtree-dictionary-on-Melbournes-foothpath-data/README.md

 Supporting Range Queries: For this stage value is always 4 quadtree supports range queries given by (x, y) co-ordinate pairs.
-An example execution of the program might be: make -B dict4
+An example execution of the program might be:

-# ./dict4 stage datafile outputfile start_longitude start_latitude end_longitude end_latitude
+make -B dict4
 ./dict4 4 dataset_2.csv output.txt 144.968 -37.797 144.977 -37.79

+(./dict4 stage datafile outputfile start_longitude start_latitude end_longitude end_latitude) -> explains above command

 Just as stage 3 above, we read in the dataset, store it in a dictionary and construct a quadtree on the stored data.
 For Stage 4, we  accept sets of pairs of co-ordinate long double type values from stdin, and efficiently use the quadtree to find all footpaths which are within the bounds of the query.